Sridevi: Legacy and influence

 An epitaph in Firstpost pointed out that Sridevi had been sufficiently important as an actor to be able to refuse parts in movies, and The News Minute called her "a pathbreaker in many ways".
 The Guardian called her "the undisputed queen of Indian Cinema".

 Film critic Sukanya Verma described Sridevi as "one-of-a-kind".
 She wrote, "Sridevi's biggest plus point is her ability to be completely uninhibited in front of the camera."
 Sridevi is cited by media publications as a fashion icon.
 Her taste in clothes was varied and ranged from stylish casual to opulently majestic.
 She made her debut as a fashion model in 2008.
 The actress modelled clothes for designers Priya and Chintan at the Lakme Fashion Week.
-The next year, she displayed the work of jewelry designer Queenie Dhodhy at the HDIL India Couture Week.
+The next year, she displayed the work of jewellery designer Queenie Dhodhy at the HDIL India Couture Week.
 She worked at Lakme Fashion Week again in 2010, and at Delhi Couture Week 2012, showing clothes designed by Sabyasachi Mukherjee.

 She has also appeared on the cover of several fashion magazines.
 In 2007, she was featured on the cover of Hi Blitz with the tagline "The Goddess Returns".
 In 2011, she featured on the cover of Marie Claire, and in 2012, she was on the cover of L'Officiel.
 In 2013, Sridevi appeared on the cover of Vogue, which was mentioned in Hindustan Times, The Times of India, and India Today.

 Sridevi received the 'Ultimate Diva' award at the Ciroc Filmfare Glamour & Style Awards in 2015.